-Note: On Windows It is necessary to install the ?passlib package in order to decode some htpasswd formats.
+Note: It is necessary (at least with Python 2.6) to install the fcrypt package in order to decode some htpasswd formats.
+Trac source code attempt an import crypt first, but there is no such package for Python 2.6.
 Only SHA-1 passwords (since Trac 1.0) work without this module.